radiac/docker0s/docs/writing/compose.rst

 You can pass your own environment variables into your docker-compose file - for more details see :ref:`app_env`.

-A standard docker0s app provides the following environment variables:
+A standard docker0s app provides the following environment variables for docker compose:

 ``ENV_FILE``
   Path to the combined env file on the host